mudabbir-khawaja/mudabbir-khawaja/README.md

 - 📫 How to reach me: shoot me a mail @ khawaja.mudabbir@gmail.com or hit me up at instagram: muddiio, or linked-in: Mudabbir Khawaja.

 In my respitories, you will find ongoing projects around data science, utilizing data tools, such as R and Python.
 In 2022 I will start my blog, which will include stories from current projects.
 Failures, Success or simple learnings will be written down and presented to you.
 I am happy to get a coffee with whoever is interested to impact this world.

+After living in 4 different cities on 3 continents, leading 122 students globally, founding companies, and being a brother I truly agree with Albert Einstein's Quote: “The more I learn, the more I realize how much I don't know.” - but isn't that enough to stay curios at all cost?

 <!---
 mudabbir-khawaja/mudabbir-khawaja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.